Predictive inference for travel time on transportation networks: Data analysis

-Traffic patterns affect both the average travel time, on an arbitrary edge, and its variability.
-The average travel time for an arbitrary edge is approximately 17.3 seconds in the AM-rush stratum, with standard deviation of \(\sigmaprofile = 44.40\).
-Travel is faster and more certain in the Non-rush stratum, with an average of about 13.9 seconds and a standard deviation of 32.40 seconds.
+Traffic patterns affect both the average travel time, on an arbitrary edge and its variability.
+The average travel time for an arbitrary edge is approximately 17.3 seconds in the AM-rush stratum, with a standard deviation of \(\sigmaprofile = 44.40\).
+Travel is faster and more certain in the Non-rush stratum than in the AM-rush, with an average of about 13.9 seconds and a standard deviation of 32.40 seconds.
 Traffic also affects the lag-one auto-correlation \(\hatxi\) and the residual variability.
-In non-rush hours, travel time is both slightly more correlated (0.33) with less variability (1.09), while it is slightly less correlated (0.29) with more variability (1.46) for the AM-rush.
-This is expected in real-world transportation networks, higher traffic can result in more road events that break the correlation between consecutive road segments, and increase the variability.
-Moreover, the average of \(\hatxi\) across all trips in the training set is 0.3 (see Appendix Figure \ref{app:fig:lag-1-autocorrelation}).
+In non-rush hours, travel time is slightly more correlated (0.33) with less variability (1.09) than the AM-rush hours {(0.29 and 1.46, respectively).} {This is expected in real-world road networks: higher traffic can result in more road events than usual that break the correlation within the speeds of a trip and increase the variability of travel time.} Moreover, the average of \(\hatxi\) across all trips in the training set is 0.3 (see SM Figure \ref{app:fig:lag-1-autocorrelation}). {If $\hatmu,\sigmaprofile $ is to be plotted against the number of vehicles in the network (or any proxy of $\Pi)$, we believe the shape would be similar to the network-wide fundamental diagram of~\cite[Fig 7]{geroliminis2008existence}.
+However, we lack sufficient data to do so.}

 Our methods build on the assumption of ergodicity of the system, meaning that the average travel time (\(\hatmu\)) can be estimated by an average of travel time for a single very long trip (time average), and equally by averaging the average of multiple trips (space average) as in~\eqref{eq:sample-mean}.
-We illustrate such phenomena empirically in Appendix Figure~\ref{fig:hatmu-different-sampling-methods} showing that space and time averaging are almost exact for all length \(n\), well within the 95\% confidence intervals in Table~\ref{tb:parameter-estimates}.
+We illustrate this phenomenon empirically in Appendix Figure~\ref{fig:hatmu-different-sampling-methods} showing that space and time averages are almost {equal} for all lengths \(n\), well within the 95\% confidence intervals in Table~\ref{tb:parameter-estimates}.